Moira2332/dog-rescue-pattern-library/patterns/cards/README.md

 ---
-basic-card:|
+basic-card: |
-  The basic card should only be for information, it could include a button but is never a link itself. icon-card:|
+  The basic card should only be for the dog page.
+It is a preview of the dog that lead to more info.
+button-card: |
   The icon card is generally used for calls-to-action on the homepage or highlights on inside pages.
 ---